History of Austria: Roman era

-After centuries of tension and war on the Danube border which ran through present day Austria, the power of the Marcomanni seems to have been broken by 300 AD.
-Many, perhaps most of them, were moved into the empire.
-It seems that the Rugii and Heruli may have already moved into the Marcomanni's traditional region north of the Danube soon afterwards.
-The Laterculus Veronensis shows that Heruli and Rugii were already present somewhere in western Europe in about 314.
-Similar listings from later in the 4th century, the Cosmographia of Julius Honorius, and probably also the Liber Generationis, both listed the Heruli together with the Marcomanni and Quadi, in whose traditional region the Herule kingdom would later be found.
+The Marcomanni and their allies fought Rome in a devastating round of conflicts in the late second century, the so-called Marcomannic Wars.
+Although the Marcomanni even managed to invade Italy itself, they were eventually defeated and forced to accept a much weakened position.
+By 300 AD many or perhaps most of them were moved south of the Danube, into the empire.
+The Rugii and Heruli may have already moved into the Marcomanni's traditional region north of the Danube in the third or fourth century.
+The Laterculus Veronensis shows that Heruli and Rugii were already present somewhere near the empire in western Europe in about 314.
+Similar listings from later in the 4th century, the Cosmographia of Julius Honorius, and probably also the Liber Generationis, both listed the Heruli together with the Marcomanni and their western neighbours, the Quadi.

-In 378 AD, Roman forces suffered a major defeat to the Goths at the Battle of Adrianople, which was caused by a sudden movement of peoples coming from present-day Ukraine, most notably the Goths and Huns.
-The Romans recovered control, but were forced to try new approaches to settling newcomers in large numbers.
-One of the armed groups responsible for the defeat, led by Alatheus and Saphrax, were settled into the Pannonian part of the Roman empire, including the east of Austria, and expected to do military service for Rome.
+In 378 AD, Roman forces suffered a major defeat at the Battle of Adrianople, caused by a sudden movement of peoples coming from the east, most notably Goths, Alans and Huns.
+In Pannonia, on the east of Austria, the Romans were forced to try new approaches to settling newcomers in large numbers.
+One of the most important armed groups at Adrianople, led by Alatheus and Saphrax, was allowed to settle there, and expected to do military service for Rome, and stop raiding further west.
+In practice the region east of Austria was no longer under full Roman control.